jupyterhub/autodoc-traits/README.md

    pip install autodoc-traits
    ```

-2. Configure Sphinx to use the `autodoc_traits` and `sphinx.ext.autodoc`
+2. Configure Sphinx to use the `autodoc_traits` extensions in a Sphinx project's
-   extensions in a Sphinx projects `conf.py` file:
+   `conf.py` file:

    ```python
    # -- General Sphinx configuration --------------------------------------------